A Connection

 Belonging isn't a feeling you fix.
 It's a room you enter.

-In both, belonging does not turn on how many people you know or how hard you try to feel it.
-It turns on structure: a bounded, low-stakes space entered again and again until the same faces register your return.
-One article measures what that structure builds, a self.
-The other measures what it dissolves, loneliness.
+Belonging does not turn on how many people you know or how hard you try to feel it, but on structure: a bounded, low-stakes space entered again and again until the same faces register your return.

 In third places